liamliaw/os-labs/Lab 3/lab3.md

-##Exercise 3
+## Exercise 3

-*LecturesExercises 2/23.For this exercise make sure that there are at most two loop processes running, and as few as possible foreground/background processes*
-*(a) Start the first loopprocess with nice value 0, use the ampersand (&) to execute it in the background* *(b) Now start another loopprocess in the same terminal with nice value 0 and use the timecommand to measure real/user/system time of this new process, after +/-30 seconds terminate the process with CTRL+C. Show and explain the difference between real/user time, explainthe ratio between these numbers*
+*(a) Start the first loopprocess with nice value 0, use the ampersand (&) to execute it in the background*

+*(b) Now start another loopprocess in the same terminal with nice value 0 and use the timecommand to measure real/user/system time of this new process, after +/-30 seconds terminate the process with CTRL+C. Show and explain the difference between real/user time, explain the ratio between these numbers*

-According to the const int sched_prio_to_weight[40] in kernel/sched/core.c, the ratio can be calculated in a very simple fomular: r=weight2/(weight1+weight2).
-The theoretical ratio should be 0.5, and in our test it is 0.4993.
+According to the *const int sched_prio_to_weight[40]* in kernel/sched/core.c, the ratio can be calculated in a very simple fomular:

+> r=weight2/(weight1+weight2).

+The theoretical ratio should be *0.5*, and in our test it is *0.4993*.

 ```console
 fangwenliao@debian:~/Downloads/OS_Lab3/loop$ Process ID: 1045
 Requested nice: 0